 The cost of construction materials such as steel and cement, as well as contractors' labor costs, may fluctuate.
-For example, construction material costs experienced periods of fluctuations in 2015, 2016 and 2017 and the six months ended June 30, 2018.
+For example, construction material costs experienced periods of fluctuations in 2015 and 2016 and 2017.
 We procure construction materials through our external contractors or by ourselves.
 If the price of construction materials increases beyond the agreed pre-determined percentage, we may be required to reimburse our contractors for any shortfall.
 If there is a material increase in the costs of construction materials and we cannot pass on such increase to our customers, our business, financial conditions and results of operations may be materially and adversely affected.